lannes/Flutter-AdaptiveCards/README.md

 Engine • revision ec975089ac
 Tools • Dart 2.19.6 • DevTools 2.20.1
 ```
-I fixed the version of Flutter while working in this repo with
+You can move to this version of flutter by:
 ```
+  cd <flutter-install-directory>
 	git checkout 3.7.9
 	flutter doctor -v
 ```